Before a listing goes live.

 Beginner POD FAQs.

-Short answers for common early decisions.
+Quick checks for common early decisions.

 Should I start with Etsy or Shopify?

-Most beginners should test demand on Etsy first, then move to Shopify when they have a clearer brand, product angle, and customer acquisition plan.
+Many beginners should test demand on Etsy first, then move to Shopify when they have a clearer brand, product angle, and customer acquisition plan.

-Should I use Printful or Printify?
+Should I use Printify, Printful, or Gelato?

 Can I use Canva for POD?